gastronleroux/hexo-dishes/README.md

 ## Live preview

-[Visit here](https://gastronleroux.github.io/hexo-dishes-page/) for live preview of the app.
+[Visit here](https://gastronleroux.github.io/hexo-dishes-page/) for the live preview of the app.

 ## Installation and Setup Instructions